The easiest way to get a $7,500 tax credit for an electric vehicle? Consider leasing.

 "Eligibility for the commercial vehicle credit is a straightforward reading of the Inflation Reduction Act as written by Congress and application of longstanding tax law regarding leased assets," Ashley Schapitl, a spokeswoman, wrote in a statement.
 "There was no room for Treasury interpretation."

-Hyundai, with three EV models made in South Korea and for sale in the United States, is among the beneficiaries of the leasing provision.
-A spokesman for the Korean automaker said that leases amounted to 30% of its U.S. EV deliveries in the United States from January through March.
+Hyundai, with three EV models made in South Korea and for sale in the U.S., is among the beneficiaries of the leasing provision.
+A spokesman for the Korean automaker said leases amounted to 30% of its U.S. EV deliveries from January through March.
 In 2022, that proportion was only 5%.